la-cc/helm-dependencies-update-helper-script-native/README.md

 Why I build this tool?
 We have a lot of helm charts and we want to update the dependencies in all of them.
 The resources from helm-charts will be deployed over argocd, so the helm chart will no be installed on the cluster itself.
-Because of that you cant use tools like [renovate](https://github.com/renovatebot/helm-charts) or [dependabot](https://github.com/dependabot).
+Because of that you cant use tools like [renovate](https://github.com/renovatebot/helm-charts) or [dependabot](https://github.com/dependabot) running in the cluster.
+Since recently you can use renovate to update helm-values and maybe you like to use this tool instead of this script.

 You can use this tool in your CI/CD pipeline or locally.
 The whole description about the script can be found on TBD.